svvoii/Docker_WordPress_Nginx/README.md

 This README will explain the steps of the set up for educational purposes.
 The images used are the official images from docker hub.
 The main purpose is to show how these services can be set up and how they interact with each other.
 `nginx` is used to serve the static files and to reverse proxy the requests to the wordpress container.
-`wordpress` is used to serve, craete and manage the wordpress site.
+`wordpress` is used to serve, create and manage the wordpress site.
-`mysql` is used to store the data of the wordpress site.
+`mysql` or `mariadb` is used to store the data of the wordpress site.
 `phpmyadmin` (as a part of wordpress container) is used to manage the mysql database.

+### REQUIREMENTS

+Linux based OS
+`make` must be installed
+`docker` and `docker-compose` must be installed

+How to install docker (docker engine) and docker-compose is not covered here.
+There are plenty resources online which explain it very well.
+[Official docker docs](https://docs.docker.com/engine/install/) are a good place to start.
+You probably wont need anything else.
+[Docker-compise](https://docs.docker.com/compose/install/) is a bit different story, it runs on Python and requires respective packages to be installed on your host machine.
+It also can be installed along with Docker desktop, which is a bit easier way to get it.

 #### HOW TO USE
 There is a `Makefile` that helps to run docker commands to build, run, stop, remove containers and volumes.